xxnuo/MTranServer/README_en.md

 │   └── vocab.enzh.spm
 ```

+> If you are in mainland China, the network cannot access the Docker image download, please jump to the next section "1.3 Optional Step".
+>
 > The one-click package only includes the English-Chinese model, if you need to download other language models, please jump to the next section "Download Models".

 Open the command line in the `mtranserver` directory and proceed to the `3.
 Start Service` section.